-Bomb kills at least 25 people near school in Afghan capital
+Bomb kills at least 25 near girls’ school in Afghan capital

 Outside the Muhammad Ali Jinnah Hospital, dozens of people lined up to donate blood, while family members checked casualty posted lists on the walls.

 Both Arian and Nazari said that at least 50 people were also wounded, and that the casualty toll could rise.
+The attack occurred just as the fasting day came to an end.

-No one immediately claimed responsibility for the attack, although the Islamic State group previously claimed attacks against minority Shiites in the same area.
+No one immediately claimed responsibility for the attack, and Taliban spokesman Zabihullah Mujahid told reporters in a message that only the Islamic State group could be responsible for such a heinous crime.
+Mujahid also accused Afghanistan’s intelligence agency of being complicit with IS, although he offered no evidence.

+The Taliban and the Afghan government have traded accusations over a series of targeted killings of civil society workers, journalists and Afghan professionals.
+While IS has taken responsibility for some of those killings, many have gone unclaimed.

 The attack comes days after the remaining 2,500 to 3,500 American troops officially began leaving the country.
 They will be out by Sept.
 11 at the latest.
 The pullout comes amid a resurgent Taliban, who control or hold sway over half of Afghanistan.